 Of sowings for new Spring, and blood for seed.

-The poem ends on a very sad note, one that points out that in the present there is Winter, and there is only Winter, and that the only thing that can be done about it is to prepare for the eventually-coming Spring… but the seeds that are being sown to bring about that spring are made from blood, indicating that in times of war, bloodshed is what begets peace, and that is the reality of ‘1914.’
+The poem ends on a very sad note, one that points out that in the present, there is Winter.
+There is only Winter, and that the only thing that can be done about it is to prepare for the eventual coming Spring.
+Still, the seeds that are being sown to bring about that spring are made from blood, indicating that in times of war, bloodshed is what begets peace, and that is the reality of ‘1914.’

-It should come as no surprise for anyone to learn that Wilfred Owen was an English soldier as well as a poet, who served during the First World War between 1915 and 1918.
+It should come as no surprise for anyone to learn that Wilfred Owen was an English soldier as well as a poet who served during the First World War between 1915 and 1918.
 Many of the poems he wrote during his life were written during this period and described the conditions and mental status of soldiers in the field.
-Many of his poems, ‘1914′ included were influenced or edited by Siegfried Sassoon (read Sassoon’s poetry), a fellow poet and soldier of the time.
-Together, the two men used poetry and writing as a means of coping, and also as a way of changing public perception of the war.
+Many of his poems, ‘1914′ included, were influenced or edited by Siegfried Sassoon (explore Sassoon’s poems), a fellow poet and soldier of the time.
+Together, the two men used poetry and writing as a means of coping and also as a way of changing public perception of the war.
 At the outbreak of war especially, serving one’s country was a glorious ambition, one that countless young men were eager to partake in.
 No one truly understood the nightmarish terror that was trench warfare until they were actually fighting, at which point it was too late.